emangano2816/budget_tracker/README.md

 ## License

-This application is covered under the
+This application is covered under the MIT license.